The Meadows, Nottingham: Victoria Embankment and Memorial Gardens

 Victoria Embankment and the Memorial Gardens lie within a 2 km long meander of the River Trent as it runs between Wilford Bridge and Trent Bridge.
 In the 19th century it was part of the Clifton Estate, and of low value due to regular inundation.
 The estate donated 9ha to Nottingham Corporation in 1897 to allow flood defences to be built.
 The Victoria Embankment was built between 1898 and 1901 under the supervision of borough engineer Arthur Brown.
 It consisted of concrete steps and an earth embankment surmounted with a public carriageway.
 A public recreation ground was created by levelling and backfilling the land between the embankment and The Meadows estate.
 The New Meadows Recreation ground was opened in May 1906, replacing a Public Recreation Ground on the east side of Queens Walk, lost to the development of the Great Central railway.

 In 1920 the Clifton Estate sold 14.7ha of the adjacent land to Sir Jesse Boot who gave it to the Citizens of Nottingham.
 Boot lived opposite this land on the south bank of the river; New Park was given with the restrictions that it should remain open space in perpetuity.
 The name New Park has been lost: 2.7ha have been laid out as Memorial Gardens to the dead of World War I. They were laid out by City Engineer and Surveyor, Mr T Wallis Gordon with the Superintendent of the Public Parks, Mr J Parker.
 The rock gardens and the foundation stone of the Memorial Arch and Terrace were dedicated on 11 November 1926, and the full works were completed 12 May 1937.

 The Memorial Garden as a whole is the Civic Memorial, with Remembrance Day Services taking place at the grand gateway entrance, the Triumphant Archway.
 Nottingham War Memorial 52.934590°N 1.140192°W, a raised terrace, formal gardens with an elaborate cross-shaped ornamental pond, pump room and toilets, and a statue of Queen Victoria.
 To the south of the gardens is a Grade II listed Art Deco bandstand. in 2011 the Grade 2 Gardens of Historic Interest designation awarded to the Memorial Gardens was extended to include the Bandstand Enclosure.
+In 2022 the memorial garden underwent a significant renovation.